cpske/ISP/code-review/index.md

    - Pull Requests are example

 6. **Formal Inspection** or **Code Review** a methodical review of artifacts (often using printouts) by a group, for the purpose of finding defects.
-   - Reviewers must prepare for inspections by reviewing the code individually before, and record issues and questions.
+   - Reviewers must prepare for inspection by reviewing the code individually before, and record issues and questions.
-   - One person is designated as moderator, to facilitate an orderly meeting, make sure everyone has chance to speak, and ensure issues receive rapid follow-up and closure
+   - One person acts as moderator, to facilitate an orderly meeting, make sure everyone has chance to speak, and ensure issues receive rapid follow-up and closure
    - Defects are acknowledged, refuted, or marked for further study during the inspection.
-   - A written record is produced describing who participated, what was inspected, a list of defects or issues found with line ranges, and follow up status.
+   - A written record is created.
+It describe who participated, what was inspected, a list of defects or issues found with line numbers, and follow up status.
    - The code author must follow up on all issues and respond to each.
    - Reviewers subsequentally approve the author's resolution to each issue, or ask (with explanation) for further investigation

 ### Effective Review Rate

-The rate depends on the programming language, experience of reviewers, and other factors, but in general should be at most **200 - 300 lines per hour**.
-Wikipedia has 200-400 lines/hr, but other sources cite 300 as upper limit, based on experical studies.
+The rate depends on the programming language, experience of reviewers, and other factors.

+In general should be at most **200 - 300 lines per hour**.
+Wikipedia has 200-400 lines/hr, but other sources cite 300 as upper limit, based on studies.

 If you review too fast then you will overlook defects or lose opportunity to share understanding of the code.